Skip to content

 • Using the press takes practice, so the first few might be a trial and error situation.
 The key is to keep it perpendicular to the baking sheet as well as using even pressure.
 I’m sure you’ll find someone in your house more than willing to eat the test batch!

-Storing, Freezing & Shipping
+Storing, Freezing & Gifting

 • Store.
 Keep these cookies in a covered container at room temperature for up to 4 days.